mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

 The MindSpore team provides a series of preset device models that you can use in your application.
 Click [here](https://download.mindspore.cn/model_zoo/official/lite/mobilenetv2_openimage_lite/mobilenetv2.ms) to download image classification models in MindSpore ModelZoo.
-In addition, you can use the preset model to perform migration learning to implement your image classification tasks.
+In addition, you can use the preset model to perform transfer learning to implement your image classification tasks.

 ## Converting a Model